Roy-Framery-s-Openclassrooms-projects/RoyFramery_9_031221/README.md

 __*Billed*__ is the ninth project I made during this training.
 As a front-end developer, I replaces a front-end developer who left the company before finishing the application he was working on.
 The goals 🎯 of this project was to, firstable, understand the code base that had already been implemented and its logic.
 And secondly, I had some [issues](https://www.notion.so/a7a612fc166747e78d95aa38106a55ec?v=2a8d3553379c4366b6f66490ab8f0b90) to solve.

-For this purpose, I had at my disposal a description of the [fonctionnalities](./readMe/fonctionalities.pdf) that I was working on, the [code base](https://github.com/OpenClassrooms-Student-Center/Billed-app-FR), the [mockup](https://www.figma.com/file/xqeE1ZKlHUWi2Efo8r73NK/UI-Design-Les-Petits-Plats-FR) and an example of [End to end plan](./readMe/e2e_plan.pdf).
+For this purpose, I had at my disposal a description of the [fonctionnalities](./readMe/fonctionalities.pdf) that I was working on, the [code base](https://github.com/OpenClassrooms-Student-Center/Billed-app-FR) and an example of [End to end plan](./readMe/e2e_plan.pdf).

 [Back to the top](#billed)